 The life style you choose today will determine your tomorrow will be with or without type 2 diabetes.
 Later it may be high blood cholesterol, high blood pressure, diabetes and heart disease.

 You will not lose belly fat if you continue to feed on foods that have high glycaemic index such as white bread, white rolls puffed wheat, corn chips, doughnut, broad beans, high fructose corn syrup, jelly beans, rice krispies, potato, baked, rice pasta and dates among others.

 Best foods for balanced blood glucose levels and high energy

 To normalize your levels of blood sugar you will find it most helpful if you eat whole grains, vegetables and legumes.
 These have lower amounts of sugar are rich in fiber and are digested at a very slow rate.
 The slow digestion provides a continuous supply of glucose.
 You can maintain almost a constant blood sugar level.

 Lets consider the most common vegetables.
-Broccoli, cabbage, lettuce, mushrooms, onions and red peppers have low glycemic index and they will not increase your blood sugar levels.
-Carrots, corn, sweet potatoes and peas have slightly higher glycemic index and should be eaten in moderation.
+Broccoli, cabbage, lettuce, mushrooms, onions and red peppers have low glycaemic index and they will not increase your blood sugar levels.
+Carrots, corn, sweet potatoes and peas have slightly higher glycaemic index and should be eaten in moderation.

-As for fruits you should realize that all fruits are not equal in carbohydrate content and thus on the glycemic index.
-Apples, cherries, grapefruits, grapes, orange, plum, pear have low glycemic index but pineapples, mango, kiwi, cantaloupe, watermelon, papaya and banana are in a slightly higher level.
+As for fruits you should realize that all fruits are not equal in carbohydrate content and thus on the glycaemic index.
+Apples, cherries, grapefruits, grapes, orange, plum, pear have low glycaemic index but pineapples, mango, kiwi, cantaloupe, watermelon, papaya and banana are in a slightly higher level.
 These will increase your level of blood sugar than the later group and therefore should be eaten in moderation.